datacarpentry/image-processing/episodes/02-image-basics.md

 ![Image of checkerboard](../fig/checkerboard.png)

-Previously we had one number being mapped to one color or intensity.
+Previously we had one number being mapped to one colour or intensity.
-Now we are combining the effect of 3 numbers to arrive at a single color value.
+Now we are combining the effect of 3 numbers to arrive at a single colour value.
 Let's see an example of that using the blue square at the end of the second row, which has the index [1,3].

 ~~~
-# extract all the color information for the blue square
+# extract all the colour information for the blue square
 upper_right_square = checkerboard[1,3,:]
 upper_right_square
 ~~~